Sign In Register

 Safety Score1.0 / 5.0

-Long Beach has an average annual temperature of 50°F (10°C).
-Winters average 42°F in January while summers reach 59°F in July.
-Annual precipitation is 78.5 inches.
-Air quality is rated Good with a median AQI of 28.
+Long Beach experiences four distinct seasons with an average annual temperature of 50°F (10°C).
+Winters average 42°F in January while summers reach 59°F in July / relatively mild seasonal variation.
+The area gets 226 sunny days per year, above the national average.
+Annual precipitation totals 78.5 inches (wetter than the 38-inch national average).
+Air quality is rated Good with a median AQI of 28 / among the cleanest air in the country.
+The city sits at an elevation of 20 feet, near sea level.

 Temperature